Baseline-Blockchain/baseline-node/docs/configuration.md

 - `mining.allow_consensus_overrides`: defaults to `false`.
 Setting it to `true` suppresses the safety check and logs a warning, allowing you to run bespoke devnets or integration tests.
 Never enable it on public networks; doing so will cause your node to diverge from the canonical chain.

 ### Pool Key Handling

+Leaving `mining.pool_private_key` set to `null` (or omitting it entirely) disables the built-in Stratum server and payout tracker; the node will still validate blocks and serve RPC but mining endpoints return `"Mining not available"`.

 `mining.pool_private_key` accepts: